Residual-Aided End-to-End Learning of Communication System without Known Channel: Introduction

 \begin{itemize} \item Unlike the conventional generator in GAN to generate the received signal itself, we propose the RA-GAN to generate the \emph{difference} between the transmitted and received signal.
 Specifically, we build a skip connection that links the input and output layers of the generator to decrease the number of layers from input to output.
 Since this connection can provide an extra gradient, the proposed RA-GAN is able to mitigate the gradient vanishing problem.

-\item We reconstruct the loss function for the proposed RA-GAN to solve the overfitting problem of conventional GAN.
-Specifically, we introduce a regularizer in the loss function to limit the representation ability of the RA-GAN based training scheme.
-Note that the increased computational complexity after reconstructing the loss function is negligible compared with simple addition and multiplication operations in DNNs.
+\item {We reconstruct the loss function for the proposed RA-GAN to solve the overfitting problem of conventional GAN.
+Specifically, we introduce the ${\bm l}_2$ regularizer in the loss function to limit the representation ability of the RA-GAN based training scheme for the first time, which is verified to have a better performance than other regularizers.} Note that the increased computational complexity after reconstructing the loss function is negligible compared with simple addition and multiplication operations in DNNs.

 \item Simulation results show that the proposed residual generator could generate a much more similar signal to the real received signal than the conventional generator, which verifies the better generation performance of the residual generator.
-As a result, the RA-GAN based training scheme enables significant BLER performance improvement in both the theoretical channel model and the ray-tracing based channel dataset.
+As a result, the RA-GAN based training scheme enables significant block error rate (BLER) performance improvement in both the theoretical channel model and the ray-tracing based channel dataset.

 \end{itemize}